laravel/docs/database-testing.md

         // ...
     }

 When the `$seed` property is `true`, the test will run the `Database\Seeders\DatabaseSeeder` class before each test.
-However, you may specify a specific seeder that should be executed by defining a `$seeder` property on your test class:
+However, you may specify a specific seeder that should be executed by defining a `$seed` property on your test class:

     use Database\Seeders\OrderStatusSeeder;